haacked/haacked.com/_posts/2018/2018-11-15-finding-new-job.markdown

 So I felt a bit unprepared to help answer the question about how to land your first job.
 I even asked if dice.com was still a thing, clearly identifying myself as a dinosaur.

-However, it occurred to me that it wasn't long ago that I was a hiring manager and that experience might be useful.
+It occurred to me that I might have something to offer.
+It wasn't long ago that I was a hiring manager and that experience might be useful.

 ### Hiring practices